marigold-ui/marigold/.changeset/funny-swans-flash.md

 ---
-'@marigold/components': major
+'@marigold/components': minor
 ---

-fix checkbox in multi-select tables
+fix with for checkbox in multi-select tables